Sara-Tan/QuantifyPolarity/README.md

 ## Cite & Acknowledge
 If you find QuantifyPolarity helpful and use it in the scientific environment, please cite this paper:

+Tan, S.E, Tan, W., Fisher, K.H. and Strutt, D., 2021.
+QuantifyPolarity, a new tool-kit for measuring planar polarized protein distributions and cell properties in developing tissues.
+Development, 148(18), p.dev198952.